akyoto/q/docs/readme.md

 ### Which security features are supported?

-#### PIE

-All executables are built as position independent executables supporting a dynamic base address.
+**PIE**: All executables are built as position independent executables supporting a dynamic base address.

-#### W^X

-All memory pages are loaded with either execute or write permissions but never with both.
+**W^X**: All memory pages are loaded with either execute or write permissions but never with both.
 Constant data is read-only.

 |        | Read | Execute | Write |
 | ------ | ---- | ------- | ----- |